 How To Solve Preposition and Conjunction Question Quickly:

-- The best part of these words are, their form never changes despite, genders, or any other word they are referring.
+PrepositionWords that describes relationships between nouns, pronouns and Some other words in a sentence are know as prepositions.
+In most of the cases, they are used before a noun.
+The best part of these words are, their form never changes despite, genders, or any other word they are referring.

 - Preposition are of following types.